Therapy for Relationships & Cultural Identity in Oakland, CA

 image of two children depicting how relationship therapy can help process your upbringing

-Many of my clients feel pulled in different directions by familial obligations, cultural expectations, and their own desires for more freedom, choice, and ease in their relationships.
-Many of the patterns we experience in relationships are shaped by the environments we grew up in, the cultures we come from, and the ways we learned to adapt.
+Many of my clients feel pulled in different directions by familial obligations, cultural expectations, and their own desire for more freedom, choice, and ease in their relationships.
+This is especially true for those in cross-cultural relationships.
+These relationship patterns are often shaped by the environments we grew up in, the cultures we come from, and the ways we learn to adapt.
 You may feel guilt when you assert yourself, fear disappointing people you care about, or exhaustion from constantly adjusting who you are depending on the setting.
 For example…

 • You find yourself translating between your partner and your family and halfway through the conversation, realize no one really understands either side.